lovoo/RuledScrollView/README.md

 </RuledScrollView>`

 ##Problems##
-**RuledScrollView** wont be notified if one child change *View*.*isScrollContainer()* value.

-You will get some performance problems if you add and remove child-views all over the time.
-Or you have done a really fancy view tree with a lot of **ViewGroups** and scrollable **Views**.
+You will get some performance problems if you have done a really fancy view tree with a lot of **ViewGroups** and scrollable **Views**.

-You can simply copy and paste code to get the same for **ListView** but be aware that **ListViews** will do a lot layout changes
-> TODO: possible solution ignore there children
+##DOTO##
+ - create sample with fragment pager
+ - add more rules
+ - wait for feedback :)

+##License##
+This projected is licensed under the terms of the Apache License 2.0 license.